 The metrics surrounding the breaches caused by third party risk are immense, and most CISOs have a team that’s too small and too over-worked to address every aspect of vendor risk management.
 This leads to CISOs focusing instead on fish that are easier to fry and provide a high impact on the environment, such as hardening an environment’s borders.

 Although everyone’s always talking about risk in third-party risk management, organizations that have a product or a service (the organization being assessed) is selling a service that their clients want to use (the organizations performing the assessments).

 Risk might be something that these organizations have to consider, but it doesn’t override the business drivers of the relationship.
 The organization being assessed wants to sell this product or service and will try to do everything in their power to do so.

 Of course, the organization conducting the assessment will want to use the product or the service, so both sides have an interest in assessing the third party or vendor for the sake of passing.

 Assessments Focus on Finding Issues Instead of Fixing Them

 Most organizations are aware that their security could be improved, so why spend so much time going through a long process to prove what they already know?

-Rather than spending time on assessments and a long list of findings, a better use of time would be to find fixes for these issues and establish a strategic way of executing them.
+Rather than spending time on assessments and a long list of findings, a better use of time would be to find fixes for these issues and establish a strategic way of executing projects to fix them.

 Despite their prevalence, nobody likes answering questionnaires.